francoiskroll/FramebyFrame/DOCUMENTATION.md

 **titleOrNo**: whether or not (TRUE or FALSE) to write the parameter name as title of the plot.
 Default is TRUE.

-**nightBgOrNo**: whether or not (TRUE or FALSE) to add a grey background when night datapoints are plotted.
-Currently, it only works if onlyDayorNight='night'.
+**nightBgOrNo**: whether or not (TRUE or FALSE) to add a grey background to the night plot.
 Default is TRUE.

+**keysOrNo**: whether or not (TRUE or FALSE) to add A, B, C, ... keys to the panels.
+Default is FALSE.

 **statsOrNo**: whether or not (TRUE or FALSE) to add ns/*/**/*** on top of the plot to indicate statistical significance between groups.
 This is calculated by LMEdaynight(), read there for details.